dr-leo/pandaSDMX/doc/walkthrough.rst

     import pandasdmx as sdmx
     ecb = sdmx.Request('ECB')

 The object ``ecb`` is now ready to make multiple data and metadata queries to the European Central Bank's web service.
 To send requests to multiple web services, we could instantiate multiple :class:`Requests <.Request>`.

+pandaSDMX knows the URLs to the online documentation pages of each data source.
+The  convenience method :meth:`pandasdmx.api.Request.view_doc` opens it in the standard browser.

+.. versionadded:: 1.3.0

 Configure the HTTP connection
 -----------------------------